 At some point Bute appears to have changed the plans for this garden and he had it moved to the other side of the house and placed some 63 metres (207 feet) higher in altitude to what is one of the highest points on the estate.

-The reasons for this change of location are unclear.
+The reasons for this change of location are less clear.
 It may simply have been that the first proposed site could have been viewed - and maybe even smelt! - from the house, though Brown was very attuned to the proper selection and control of all vistas and this might be considered unlikely.
 Another more recent (2018) discovery is that the river feeding the garden had recently flooded and that the valley there was in any case prone to mists that would have enveloped the then garden.
 The old overshot waterwheel house has recently been identified as the means by which water was pumped from the river to the Main House, nearby farms and to the site of the (new) walled garden.

 A five acre garden is very large indeed.
 For example, Wilson[x] describes a four acre garden as ‘very large’.
-There must have been good reason to move a five acre garden away from any supply of water, away from the local railway line and coal etc for heating and to place it on a much higher elevation to a place where the North side is 164m above sea level and its South side is 2m below that so providing gentle southerly drainage.
+There must have been good reason to move a five acre garden away from any supply of water and to place it on a much higher elevation to a place where the North side is 164m above sea level and its South side is 2m below that so providing gentle southerly drainage.
 Once completed, the garden was second only to the Royal Botanic Garden, Kew.
-Initially a botanical garden, it also was the ideal place from which to grow soft fruits and that later developed into the production centre for the estate’s fruit, vegetable and cut flower requirements for nearly two centuries.
+Initially a botanical garden, it also was the ideal place from which to grow soft fruits and that later developed into the production centre for the estate’s fruit, vegetable and cut flower requirements lasting nearly two centuries.
 A reliable microclimate would indeed have been necessary.

-One reason for the move of the garden might well have been connected with the
+A fundamental reason for the move of the garden must surely have been connected with the

 Earl’s botanical and horticultural interests and maybe the reason was connected